 Faouzia Hilmy,

-French-Moroccan artist, born in the south of france, in Toulouse
+French-Moroccan artist, born in the south of France, in Toulouse

 After I got a masters in marketing I couldn’t find my direction in life and I spent many years searching for it.
 When I was 30, I went to the USA, because i wanted to discover America…